porcelli/plsql-parser/README.md

 About
 =====

-This is a full parser for PL/SQL language that includes a Lexer, Parser (that optionally generates an Abstract Syntax Tree) and a TreeWalker.
+This is a [almost] full parser for PL/SQL language that includes a Lexer, Parser (that optionally generates an Abstract Syntax Tree) and a TreeWalker.

-**Note:** This parser fully supports the 11g version.
+**Note:** This parser supports 11g version.

 Issue Tracking
 =====